Blood and Marrow Transplant

 - With more donors available, nearly every person can find a match

 Why choose us for blood and marrow transplant

-Established in 1977, our BMT and cellular therapy program is one of the largest in the country.
-We also have one of the largest acute leukemia programs, and our outcomes are second to none.
+Established in 1977, our BMT and cellular therapy program is 1 of the largest in the country.
+We also have 1 of the largest acute leukemia programs, and our outcomes are second to none.
 We are the region's first BMT program accredited by the Foundation for Accreditation of Cellular Therapy.

 Our program has experienced consistent growth and we have successfully completed more than 3,700 transplants.
 Our patients receive access to the widest possible array of treatment options, including photopheresis and novel clinical research trials.
 At The University of Kansas Cancer Center, we were among the world’s first to provide FDA-approved CAR T-cell therapy to treat adults with non-Hodgkin lymphoma.
 Through the National Marrow Donor Program®, we help find matches for patients who do not have a suitable bone marrow or stem cell donor in the family.

 Blood and marrow transplant services

 Our BMT specialists provide comprehensive services for noncancerous blood, autoimmune and other disorders, which can include:

 - Sickle cell anemia

 If you have a blood disorder such as hemophilia or sickle cell disease, a blood or marrow transplant may be a powerful treatment option.
 You can receive a transplant at the Richard and Annette Bloch Cancer Care Pavilion, where our nationally recognized BMT program provides lifesaving therapy for blood disorders, including: